mykter/aws-security-cert-service-notes/README.md

     + Logs to CloudWatch
     + sigV4 signed requests, or Cognito token verification, or Lambda authorizers for other token verification
     + Can configure with a 'client-side' certificate that API gateway uses for making requests to backend servers
+    + Resource policies control who can invoke an API
 * CloudFront
     + Logs to S3 w/ dedicated(?) bucket ACL
 * Route 53